I Want My BSD!

 Exposure to Unix while learning C was a revelation, and while I never became a systems programmer, I got familiar enough with Unix that I soon chafed against the limitations of the PC DOS that came with my first PC (a secondhand IBM PS Value/Point) and the various incarnations of Windows with which I had to cope at school and later at work.

 Once I had left school and gotten a job as a software developer, I built a new computer and ran a variety of Unix systems at home.
 Before I finally got around to trying OpenBSD on a secondhand Lenovo Thinkpad, I ran FreeBSD for a while, used Intel Macbooks, and did entirely too much distro-hopping.

 If I learned anything, it was the following:

-- GNU/Linux is mainly for people who dislike Microsoft and corporate
+- GNU/Linux is for people who loathe Microsoft.

-- GNU/Linux + systemd is mainly for people who loathe Microsoft but
+- GNU/Linux + systemd is for GNU/Linux people nostalgic for Windows.

 - The BSDs are for people who actually like Unix.

 - macOS is BSD for yuppies.